-The final paper should be a minimum of 55-75 pages not including appendices, references and table of contents, etc. The deadline will follow the University guidelines as per the Andrews University DMin guidelines for issues not specifically addressed here.
-The paper will be reviewed by the School of Graduate Studies for final approval.
+The final paper is expected to be approximately 55-75 pages not including appendices, references and table of contents, etc. The deadline will follow the University guidelines as per the Andrews University DMin guidelines for issues not specifically addressed here.
+The paper will be submitted to the School of Graduate Studies for final approval.
 Students will be responsible for any editor-associated fees.
 Once the paper has received final approval it will be forwarded to ProQuest for publication.
+Find specific information and checklist for scholarly project completion at the Andrews dissertation office webpage.